NewProggie/Dev-Utils/wiki/coding-styleguide.md

 happen.

 ### The brief list of rules
-* Filenames are written in lower-case letters
+* Filenames are written in lower case letters
+* Member variables are lower case with an underline suffix
 * Headers have `.hpp` extension
 * Implementation files have `.cpp` extension
-* Every header includes the mentioned license in the beginning
+* Every source and header includes the mentioned license in the beginning
 * Do not use tabs.
 Indentation is 4 spaces.
 Lines should not be longer than 80 characters
 * Keep consistent formatting style in each particular source